jedwards222/vpn/README.md

 ### Setup and Running

-The code is all written in Python, so compilation is unnecessary.
+The code is all written in Python2.7, so compilation is unnecessary.
 To run the server, simply run `vpnserv.py` from the command line.
 The server code will already be running on our host, Willy's Microsoft Azure server: `will@wolfe.cloudapp.net`
 To start a client, first ensure that the tunnel interface is correctly configured.
 This is achieved with the command: `openvpn --mktun --dev tun0`.
 Additionally, the `setup.sh` script can be run to perform this command.